-MTH P-2 BOX CAB ELECTRIC ENGINE OPERATING INSTRUCTIONS
+RAILKING EP-5 ELECTRIC ENGINE OPERATING INSTRUCTIONS

-Thank you for purchasing the MTH Electric Trains P-2 Box Cab locomotive.
-This 1/4" scale reproduction of the famous P-2 Box Cab locomotive measures just over 21" in length and weighs almost 8 pounds.
-Despite its scale size, the locomotive is capable of operating on O-72 3-rail track with most compatible AC transformers (see the chart on page 31 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.
+Thank you for purchasing the RailKing® EP-5 electric engine.
+This reproduction of the famous EP-5 engine measures just over 14" in length and weighs almost 4 1⁄4 pounds.
+The engine's durable ABS body and die-cast trucks are traditionally sized for operation on most O-27 Gauge track.
+The engine should operate for years with most compatible AC transformers (see the chart on page 31 for a list of compatible transformers) and is completely compatible with most 3-rail locomotives, rolling stock and accessories.

-The locomotive is equipped with several deluxe features that are simple and fun to operate.
+The locomotive is equipped with either an electronic horn or the Proto sound® Digital Sound and train control system which contains several deluxe features that are simple and fun to operate.
 Each feature is described among the following pages which should be read before the engine is operated.
 For those of you who can't wait to get started, the Quick Start Basic Operating Instructions found on Pages 3 and 4 should be read so that you understand the basics of the operating system.
-Please note that some features are only found in the Proto-Sound® models and are marked as such.
-Features not marked as Proto-Sound® features are available in all models.
+Please note that some features are only found in the Proto sound® models and are marked as such.
+Features not marked as Proto sound® features are available in all models.